DynamicGenetics/Epicosm_legacy/README.md

   * and your `user_list` (supplied by you: one screen name per line, plain text file).

 #### 4. Run Epicosm from your command line, including your run flags
-  * Epicosm will provide some help if it doesn't understand you.
+  * Epicosm will provide some help if it doesn't understand you, just type `./epicosm_linux` or `./epicosm_mac`.
 See below for more details, but for example a typical harvest can be started with
 `./epicosm_linux --user_harvest`

 <p align="center"> ••• </p>